-Thanks to the generosity of the Tampa Bay Rays and United Way Suncoast, the Tampa YMCA offers “free” water safety courses.
-The first week takes place each spring during Hillsborough County spring break.
+Thanks to the generosity of Florida Blue, the Tampa YMCA offers “free” water safety courses.
+The first week takes place during Hillsborough County spring break, a week in May and a week in September.
 This four-day course is taught by certified instructors who teach children skills that will reduce the risk of drowning and give them confidence in and around water.
 The program is offered Monday through Thursday and each class is 40 minutes in length.
 A typical session includes exercises to help children adjust to being in water.
 Children will learn “Jump, Push, Turn, Grab” and “Swim, Float, Swim,” two skill sets they can use if they unexpectedly find themselves in the water and they cannot touch bottom.
 The course covers specific safety topics like “what to do if you see someone in the water who needs help” and fun activities to reinforce new water safety skills.

-Our Safety Around Water program will be offered free to the community in May and September.
-For more information, please contact your local Tampa YMCA.
+Our Safety Around Water program will be offered free to the community over Spring Break, March 18th-21st and May and September.
+For more information, please contact your local Tampa YMCA or register online.

 The Go for Green program is an opportunity for Tampa YMCA Day Camp participants who are unable to pass the YMCA’s swim test to receive basic instruction from our certified swim instructors during their camp week.
 Day camp participants will be swim-tested on the first day each week of camp.
 All participants classified as a “Red Band” swimmer or non-swimmer will receive water safety education and basic water safety skill instruction “free” of charge during their swimming time the week they are enrolled for camp.
 Go for Green classes will focus on water familiarization, pool rules, water safety rules, safe water entry and exit, front and back floating, and treading water and personal safety/rescue skills.
 The Tampa YMCA Go for Green program is offered during camp weeks 2 – 9.